CircleCI-Archived/stefon/README.md

 * production mode always loads from disk - there is no option to compile lazily
 * dev mode mirrors production mode exactly
 * the timestamp thing is gone
-* Many settings removed, we're down to :asset-roots, :serving-root, :cache-mode and :precompiles
+* Many settings removed, we're down to :asset-roots, :serving-root, :mode, manifest-file and :precompiles
 - The pipeline is now truly a pipeline, supporting more than one transformation per file
 - Add data-uri support
 - allow options to be passed to each compiler